 Applicants for admission to the William S. Boyd School of Law must:

-- Have earned an undergraduate degree from an accredited four-year college or university, or be on track to graduate before law school classes begin.
+- Have earned a bachelor's degree from an accredited four-year college or university, or be on track to graduate before law school classes begin.
 The bachelor's degree may be in a discipline.

-- Have taken the Law School Admissions Test (LSAT) or qualify for the LSAT-Alternate Admission Program.
+- Have taken the Law School Admission Test (LSAT) or qualify for LSAT-Alternate Admission.
 The test is offered several times per year.
 LSAT scores older than five years will not be considered.